jeremygradisher/retail-leasing/README.md

 # StatusPlan2 - Running Rails 5
 ## a place to build and test

-All running good - need to update Ruby from 2.7.6 to 3.0.4 and then on to 3.1.2 09/14/2022 As soon as I try and push passed 3.0 I run into issues I can not resolve.
+All running good - need to update Ruby from 2.7.6 to 3.0.4 and then on to 3.1.2 09/14/2022<br>
+As soon as I try and push passed 3.0 I run into issues I can not resolve.<br>
-Potentially to do with sqlite3 which I am using.
+Potentially to do with sqlite3 which I am using.<br>
 I tried to get postgresql working locally with no luck.

 # Before: